National Education Nature Park and Climate Action Awards

 Teachers from Co-op Academy, Manchester

-These activities include nature photography and mapping the sounds they hear around them so pupils can practice noticing and getting closer to nature, and investigating the ways different plants can be used to solve pressing local environmental issues like flooding or habitat loss.
+These activities included nature photography and mapping the sounds heard on school grounds, so pupils could practice noticing and getting closer to nature, and investigating the ways different plants can be used to solve pressing local environmental issues like flooding or habitat loss.

-Esri UK have created a short reflection on student findings from Pathfinder testing days so far.
+Esri UK have created a short reflection on student findings from Pathfinder testing days.

 We are looking forward to seeing how children feel about being part of improvements in their local community and how they can work together to improve the school grounds.